 - Employing students to lower education costs

 Graduation & Transfer Rates

-Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares SSCC against community colleges in the entire state of Alabama.
+Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares SSCC against community colleges in Alabama.

 Specialized Programs & Accreditations